kauandias747474-hue/KnotPay/README.md

 ---

 ## 🇺🇸 English (EN-US)

+**⚠️ Conceptual Architecture Study**
+This repository serves as an architectural research project, exploring the boundaries of high-frequency transactional pipelines.
+The goal is to evaluate the interoperability between different runtimes and the performance tradeoffs of a polyglot approach.
+This is an ongoing conceptual prototype and architectural blueprint.

 ### 🎯 The Concept: The Annihilation of the Decision Vacuum
 In high-frequency markets—whether it's e-commerce, asset arbitrage, or industrial procurement—the delay between discovering an opportunity and settling the payment is the vacuum where millions are lost. **KnotPay** obliterates this decision latency.